bakuhatsu/Rsite/_posts/2016-04-14-Getting-started-with-R.markdown

 - Shiny webapps: interactive plots that can be viewed from a web browser [http://shiny.rstudio.com](http://shiny.rstudio.com)

-- LaTeX tables suitible for publication can be direclty generated from your data
+- LaTeX tables suitible for publication can be directly generated from your data

 - pretty much anything… R is a fully featured programming language.
 You can make it do anything that you want.
 You can even make calls to other programming languages (like python, perl, and C++) or the command line from within R.